Skip to main content

 The table can show username, full name, email address, mobile number, account type, and account status.

-Administrators can search users, create users, edit details, delete users when appropriate, export CSV data, and refresh the table.
+Administrators can search users, create users, edit user details, manage user status, delete users when appropriate, export CSV data, refresh the table, and perform actions on multiple selected users.

 Create A User